So here is my take on an ohm’s law explanation using a power wheel as an anology.

 The voltage output from a regulated mod is not the battery voltage (as it is in a mechanical mod).
 It is converted using a combination of buck/boost and/or PWM (pulse width modulation) circuitry or pulsed DC circuitry in the processor to achieve the desired wattage to fire the atomizer.

 On a regulated mod the coil resistance is essentially irrelevant.
-What dictates the amp draw on the battery is the wattage you set, and the remaining voltage in the battery.
+What dictates the amp draw on the battery is the wattage you set on the mod, and the remaining voltage in the battery.
 The amp draw will increase as the battery discharges.

 In the interests of keeping things simple:

-If you use a good quality 20 amp CDR battery like the Samsung 30Q or the LG HG2 then you are good for 60 watts per battery.
-If you have a two-battery regulated mod, don't exceed 120 watts.
+If you use a good quality 15 amp CDR battery like the Samsung 30Q or the Sony VTC6 then you are good for 45 watts per battery.
+If you have a two-battery regulated mod, don't exceed 90 watts.

-If you use a 30 amp CDR battery like the LG HB6 in a single battery mod, you could safely do 90 watts assuming the mod cuts off when the battery reaches 3.4 volts.
+If you use a 30 amp CDR battery like the LG HB6 in a single battery mod, you could safely do 90 watts.
 180 watts in a dual battery mod.
 Realize that a true 30A battery only has 1500mAh capacity, so battery time will be less than for a 20A 3000mAh battery.

 Calculating the current being drawn from the batteries in a regulated device can be very confusing.
 You can't do it the same way as you would for a mechanical/unregulated device and there are so many different battery configurations; single, dual parallel, dual series, triple series, etc.

 The way I keep it all sorted out is to remember that, in a regulated mod, the coil isn't connected to the battery.
 The regulator is.
 To calculate the current being drawn from each battery when using variable-wattage (VW) mode you need to calculate the maximum wattage each battery supplies.